Tarrant County Coronavirus Hotline

 Mayors Discuss Coronavirus Response

 North Richland Hills Mayor Oscar Trevino discussed local response to the coronavirus and other issues with Kennedale Mayor Brian Johnson, Burleson Mayor Ken Shetter and others.
-You can view the discussion here.
+You can view the mayors’ discussion on Facebook.

 Declaration of Local Disaster Amended